Find Affordable College Courses

 Philadelphia, PA

 Our analysis found University of Pennsylvania to be the best school for law students who want to pursue a degree in Pennsylvania.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.

 #2